Geholst/Note-Taker/README.md

 # Note-Taker

 ## Description
 This app is for anyone that wants a way to create and store notes on a webpage.
+I didnt quite finish.

 ## Table of Contents
 - [Installation](#installation)